Editor’s note: This article was originally published in September 2024 and was updated to include new research and testing information.

 When to get tested

 If these symptoms are familiar, it might be time to talk to your healthcare provider.
-While routine testosterone tests aren’t something most doctors order unless they have a reason—erectile dysfunction often prompts a test, for instance—it’s worth raising if you’re experiencing multiple symptoms.
+While routine testosterone tests aren’t something most doctors order unless they have a reason.
+For instance, erectile dysfunction often prompts a test.
+It’s worth raising if you’re experiencing multiple symptoms.

 As men get older, testosterone levels naturally decline.
-By age 40, about a quarter of men have low T. However, for some men, it starts in their 30s.
+By age 40, about a quarter of men have low T. Although for some men it starts as soon as their 30s.

 Low testosterone and fertility

-If your healthcare provider has recommended that you take hormone-boosting supplements and you’re trying to start a family, let your healthcare provider know.
+If your healthcare provider has recommended you take hormone-boosting supplements while you’re trying to start a family, make sure your provider is aware of your fertility goals.

-It might seem logical that testosterone supplements boost fertility, but in many cases, taking external testosterone (like anabolic steroids or testosterone therapy) can lead to infertility.
+It might seem like testosterone supplements boost fertility, but in many cases, taking external testosterone (like certain types of steroids or testosterone therapy) can lead to infertility.

 Lifestyle changes that help testosterone levels